cityofsmiles/automatedecard/README.md

-# Automated E-Card for High School
+# Automated E-Card for High School Teachers
 These are simple Python scripts for producing high school report cards.

 ## Installation
 1. In Windows 10, launch the Microsoft Store and install Python.
 As of this writing, the latest available version is Python 3.9.
+In any Android smartphone, launch the Google Play Store to install F-Droid app.
+Then launch the F-Droid app to install the Termux app.
+In the Termux app, install Python.
+Click [here](https://itrendbuzz.com/install-python-on-android-using-termux/) for a tutorial on Termux.

 2. Click [here](https://github.com/cityofsmiles/Grade8Lessons/raw/assets/miscellaneous/ecard2021.zip) to download this repository as a zip file.
 Unzip the file to any folder you choose.
 This folder will be your working directory.

 ## Usage
 1. Edit the data and grades in the *ecard-infos.xlsx* file.

 2. Launch the Command Prompt app* and navigate to your working directory.
-For example, if your working directory is the Downloads folder, type in the following in the command prompt and hit "Enter".
+For example, if your working directory is the Downloads folder, type the following in the command prompt or the Termux app and hit "Enter".
 ```
 cd Downloads
 ```

 3. If you want to produce cards for the first grading period, run** the *ecardFirst2021.py* script.
 For the second grading period, run the *ecardSecond2021.py* script.
-For example, if you want to produce cards for the first grading period, type in the following in the command prompt and hit "Enter".
+For example, if you want to produce cards for the first grading period, type the following in the command prompt or the Termux app and hit "Enter".
 ```
 python ecardFirst2021.py
 ```